 Dementia is a syndrome characterized by changes in memory and thinking, and the disease can advance to such a degree that persons cannot perform normal functions such as obtaining and fixing food, and cleaning themselves.

-The UK-ADC has been a pioneer in understanding the brain changes that are associated with the syndrome of dementia.
+The UK-Alzheimer's Disease Center (ADC) has been a pioneer in understanding the brain changes that are associated with the syndrome of dementia.

 It turns out that the findings of Alzheimer’s disease in the brain (these brain changes are called “plaques and tangles”) are only one of many different brain diseases that can affect aged persons.

 Other brain changes that cause dementia include “Alzheimer’s mimics”—which may appear instead of, or alongside, the brain changes of Alzheimer’s disease.